 Another surgical option is the implantation of palatal pillars.
 Palatal pillars are small polyester implants that are placed in the soft palate.
 The implants work similarly to how rebar makes concrete stronger.
 They stiffen the soft palate so that it doesn’t collapse and vibrate while you’re sleeping.
 The procedure is done in a single office visit and is reversible.

-Treatment for Central and Complex Sleep Apnea
+Central and Complex Sleep Apnea Treatment